edgelesssys/constellation/dev-docs/conventions.md

 ## Logging

-We use [custom subset](/internal/logger/) of [zap](https://pkg.go.dev/go.uber.org/zap) to provide logging for Constellation's services and components.
+We use a [custom subset](/internal/logger/) of [zap](https://pkg.go.dev/go.uber.org/zap) to provide logging for Constellation's services and components.
 Usage instructions can be found in the package documentation.

 Certain components may further specify a subset of the logger for their use.
 For example, the CLI has a debug-only logger, restricting the use of the logger to only `Debugf()`.